gocolly/site/content/docs/best_practices/extensions.md

 ## Usage

-The following example enables the random User-Agent switcher and the Referrer setter extension and visits httpbin.org twice.
+The following example enables the random User-Agent switcher and the Referer setter extension and visits httpbin.org twice.

 ```go
 import (